xster/flutter-wiki/Upgrading-Flutter-projects-from-using-PlatformMessages-to-using-channels.md

     PlatformMethodChannel barChannel
       = new PlatformMethodChannel('bar', const JSONMethodCodec());

 There are four codecs to choose from: binary, string, JSON, and standard.
-The standard codec employs efficient binary serialization of JSON-like values, supporting also buffers as leaf values (e.g. Dart `TypedData` and Java primitive arrays, Cocoa `NSData`).
+The standard codec employs efficient binary serialization of JSON-like values, supporting also buffers as leaf values (e.g. Dart `TypedData`, Java primitive arrays, Cocoa `NSData`).

 Once you have a channel, you can use it in multiple places without repeating the information needed for its creation.